Xuerli/ABC_Datalog/README.md

 Step3.
 Call predicate _abc._ The output files include _abc_..._faultFree.txt_ which contains the repair solutions; _abc_..._record.txt_ which has the log information of ABC's procedure, and _abc_..._repNum.txt_ which is the pruned sub-optimal.

 # Reserved keywords
+- `axiom` : reserved for describing axioms in theory.
-- `func` : reserved for describing functions.
+- `eqAxiom` : reserved for describing equality relations.